 Cabs and Car Services

 You can either call a ride-sharing service or use the green "Boro taxis" to prearrange a pick up in Brooklyn.
 Allow a half hour to an hour for travel time; ask the dispatchers.
-You won't have to pay for any tolls for your trip to Laguardia and back, but tips, cabbie waiting time if you arrange a pickup, parking and any other fees are not included.
+You won't have to pay any tolls for your trip to Laguardia and back, but tips, a cabbie waiting time if you arrange a pickup, parking and any other fees are not included.
 Good news: There are no additional fees for extra passengers.

 This is the least expensive option, so read the full details on traveling between Brooklyn and LaGuardia via public transportation.
 Also check out MTA's Trip Planner for real-time travel options, with estimated times depending on the day and hour you'll be en route.

 Private Express Bus

 You can catch a private express bus to and from LaGuardia that departs about every half hour.
 Going to the airport, you can catch the bus at Manhattan's Port...
 Authority Bus Terminal, Grand Central Station or Penn Station.
 Coming from the airport, the NYC Airporter bus will drop you at these same major transportation centers.
 From these hubs, you can easily pick up a subway from anywhere in Brooklyn.

 Reservations for shared-ride vans and private car services can be made at the welcome center located on the arrivals level of each terminal.
 If the counter is closed, there is a convenient self-service kiosk nearby where you can contact authorized shared-ride or private car services.
 Note that these are only cost-effective if you are traveling with a group; otherwise, they will be more expensive than a cab.

 Drive and Park

 You can also drive to LaGuardia.
 There's onsite parking, as well, for a fee.
 Check the website to determine which terminal has availability.